soomtong/projects-solutions/README.md

 this page is rebuilt of [karan's projects solutions](https://github.com/karan/Projects-Solutions) repository

-now (2018/04/15) it merged all remain requests (recent request is [#562](https://github.com/karan/Projects-Solutions/pull/562)) and fixed typo as i can
+now (2020/04/25) it merged all remain requests (recent request is [#633](https://github.com/karan/Projects-Solutions/pull/633)) and fixed typo as i can.

 Numbers
 -------